-It’s confusing to understand the difference between an alternator and a generator.
+It’s confusing to understand the difference between alternator and generator.
 They’re both used to generate electricity, but the way they do it is what makes them different.

 Those comparisons are accurate, but it’s essential to understand the technical differences of how these devices generate electricity and provide power to our homes and vehicles.

-In this article, we’re here to teach you everything you need to know about generators and alternator power.
+In this article, we’re here to teach you everything you need to know about the difference between Alternator and Generator.

 What is an Alternator?

-This mechanical process rotates a magnet, and that turning creates a current to distribute energy without converting it to DC.
+This mechanical process rotates a magnet, and that turning creates a current to distribute energy without converting it to Direct Current.